Signs for those seeking light

 Offering homage to Latvia’s 100th anniversary since declaring its independence in 1918, Rita Grendze’s massive installation, Signs for those seeking light, is comprised of donated and cast off books that have been cut by hand, mounted and suspended.
-First premiering at the National Library of Latvia in Riga during the summer of 2016, Signs for those seeking light celebrates books as objects of reverence, while also giving voice to writing as a powerful visual language.
+First premiering at the National Library of Latvia in Riga during the summer of 2017, Signs for those seeking light celebrates books as objects of reverence, while also giving voice to writing as a powerful visual language.
 For Grendze, books are physically emotive objects, even though the contents of a book are intangible, fleeting, and often conceptual or confined to memory and history.
 As one of the most ancient languages spoken today, Latvian is rife with visual references that relate text, textile and symbol.
-The word for writing, for example, is “rakstīt,” and the root word “raksti” means both writing by hand as well as an “writing” ethnographic designs, patterns and symbols, some of which can be traced back more than one thousand years.
-It is from this perspective that Grendze explore language and writing simultaneously as patterns, word fragments, and as environment.
+The word for writing, for example, is “rakstīt,” and the root word “raksti” means both writing by hand as well as “writing” ethnographic designs, patterns and symbols, some of which can be traced back more than one thousand years.
+It is from this perspective that Grendze explores language and writing simultaneously as patterns, word fragments, and as environment.
 In its form as a physical installation, Signs for the those seeking light intends to stimulate wonder, inviting a closer look at the marks on the pages that here, have been deconstructed and reconstructed into a novel, holistic milieu.

 About the artist:

 Rita Grendze creates works of art from everyday objects.
 Her undergraduate and graduate degrees, as well as her year of study in Latvia on a Fulbright Grant, focused on fiber art.
 For Grendze, this medium translates into a lifelong love of patterning, process, and a consistent return to using abundant or accumulated materials.